pesterhazy/cljs-spa-example/README.md

 ## Principles

+- Simplify tooling

+  Apply the Unix philosophy: use simple tools based on abstractions that make sense.
+Everything is held together by duck tape (i.e. Bash scripts)

 - Data-driven routing

   Navigation is a concern of the M and C of your MVC application, not of the V, so routing should be decoupled from the view layer of your application.